-MARINE CORPS BASE CAMP LEJEUNE, N.C. -- The memorial ceremony started with everyone taking their seats as music played and pictures of the fallen Marines were displayed.
+MARINE CORPS BASE CAMP LEJEUNE -- The memorial ceremony started with everyone taking their seats as music played and pictures of the fallen Marines were displayed.

-Family members, fellow Marines and friends all gathered together to honro the heroes from 3rd Battalion, 8th Marine Regiment, 2nd Marine Division in a ceremony here Sept.
-22.
+Family members, fellow Marines and friends all gathered together to honor the heroes from 2nd Battalion, 8th Marine Regiment, 2nd Marine Division, in a ceremony at the Goettege Field House, March 1.

-Eight Marines were honored during the ceremony for the ultimate sacrifice they and their families made for their country.
+Eight Marines were honored and memorialized during the ceremony for the ultimate sacrifice they and their families have made for this country.
 Scriptures were read and friends spoke to the families on behalf of each Marine.

-Families of the lost had a chance to hear about their sons, brothers and fathers as Neary, Bradshaw and a few Marines came forward to speak about their brothers-in-arms.
-Hearing the Marines speak brought tears to many family members and fellow Marines in attendance.
+Families of the fallen had a chance to hear about their sons, brothers, fathers and husbands, as DeTreux, Skidmore and fellow Marines came forward to speak about their brothers-in-arms.
+Listening to the speakers brought tears to the eyes of the family members and fellow Marines in attendance.

-Many of the men who died joined after the terrorist attack on Sept.
+Many of the fallen Marines joined after the terrorist attack on Sept.
 11, 2001.
-They were among the men and women who decided to join and do their part for the country.
+They were among the men and women who decided to fight for everyone’s freedom and do their part for their country.

-“Some people spend an entire lifetime wondering if they made a difference in the world, but the Marines don’t have that problem,” Ronald Regan, former President of the United States of America.
+The 40th U.S. President Ronald Regan once said, “Some people spend an entire lifetime wondering if they made a difference in the world, but the Marines don’t have that problem.”